 • Just like my mother taught me to do.
 A ritual of subtraction dressed as cleanliness; erasing evidence of time, of maturity, of animal fact.

-At twelve, my mother booked my first eyebrow thread, at eighteen, I was given eight laser hair removal appointments where the cuticles of my pubic hairs were disintegrated from my flesh as I spread open naked, like a barely legal porno.
+At twelve, my mother booked my first eyebrow thread; at eighteen, I was given eight laser hair removal appointments where the cuticles of my pubic hairs were disintegrated from my flesh as I spread open naked, like a barely legal porno.

 I don’t think I want to be a mother.
 The thought of being renamed, made smaller, terrifies me.
 Sometimes I dream of a child I cannot find, always moving from room to room.
 I wake with a kind of ache, the kind I imagine my mother carries too.
 Maybe it’s the same longing, just differently aged.

-My body wore many faces: a perfectionist unraveling, the girl next door, the girl who wanted to be a baker, the one who thought food trucks were here to stay.
+My body wore many faces: a perfectionist unravelling, the girl next door, the girl who wanted to be a baker, the one who thought food trucks were here to stay.
 I lived inside each, never at the same time.

 The sound of water on skin, the drag of a blade against the fallen hair thickened with revolt— it all became one sound.
 What began as hope turned to labour.
 There were days I plucked the stray hairs by hand, shaping womanhood through small violences.
 I told myself it was discipline, but it was fear in disguise.

 I think of my mother.
 How she used to wash my back, how at some point she stopped.
 I can’t remember when.
 Perhaps when I stopped asking.
-Perhaps when she started naming me by what she feared most; fat, slut, ungrateful.
+Perhaps when she started naming me by what she feared most: fat, slut, ungrateful.
 Maybe those were the only words she knew for love.
 We became strangers not through distance, but through repetition.
 I promised her I was done being angry, that we could remain foreign to one another.
 It seemed like mercy then.

 I resented being my mother’s daughter—all acts of tenderness violated by the prying eyes of expectation and perfection.
 I think of all the time I spent shaving away time as the city bustled alive beneath me.
 Maybe today, I will return my mother’s call and ask her to scrub me clean again.